Author has written 6 stories for Harry Potter.

 Noble and Ancient Houses – don’t truly exist.
 The self-aggrandizing Blacks probably invent the term because of their pure-blood mania.
 They see themselves as "practically royal", ironically fitting with their pretense to be “Always Pure” by disowning any members of the family they deem unworthy.

-Charlus and Dorea (Black) Potter – are not Harry’s close relatives, otherwise Sirius would mention it as they examine the Black tapestry.
+Charlus and Dorea (Black) Potter – are not Harry’s close relatives, otherwise Sirius would mention it as they examine the Black tapestry in Grimmauld Place.
 Sirius was closer to James Potter's parents than his own family.
 Also, Dorea’s age at death does not fit JKR’s description of James' mother.
+This has since been confirmed by JKR on Pottermore.

 Gringotts - is a banking operation; there is no evidence that they maintain copies of all legal documents at the ministry, provide legal or security services for wizards, or even pay interest on the mounds of coin in a wizard's vault since they can't invest it.
 Goblins are metalsmiths and miners without other significant advanced magic; they hire wizards for curse-breaking, not the other way around.